esmhana1319/apcsa-freedom-project/tool/learning-log.md

 ## Project: **Cat Cam**

+10/4/25

-OpenCV has a full course on freecodecamp which ill link [here](https://www.freecodecamp.org/news/opencv-full-course/); its a source that interprets and manipulates images, some essential functions include
+OpenCV has a full course on freecodecamp which ill link [here](https://www.freecodecamp.org/news/opencv-full-course/); its a source that interprets and manipulates images

 ```python
 import cv2 as cv